 By the Song Dynasty, half-arm was still a fashionable dress, but it was already a very common dress.
 It was no longer the exclusive dress of the upper aristocracy and could be worn by men, women, old and young.

-Half-arm was still popular in Yuan Dynasty, and most of them were decorated to become gorgeous and rich.
+Half-arm was still popular in the Yuan Dynasty, and most of them were decorated to become gorgeous and rich.

 Half-arm in Modern Times